 Open up the Project Properties dialog for the project you want to configure.
 Try right-clicking it in the “Solution Explorer”, then clicking “Properties”.
 You should find the “Runtime library” option in “Configuration Properties -> C/C++ -> Code Generation” section.

-Remember that you will need to set the option for each build configuration (typically Debug and Release).
+Remember that you will need to set the option for each build configuration (typically Debug and Release), and possibly for each target platform too.
 You can select the build configuration from the top-left of the Project Properties dialog.
-Make sure you only use the debug version while in debug mode, as it tends to generate much bigger and slower code.
+Make sure you only use the debug version while in debug mode as it tends to generate much bigger and slower code.

 What about the linker’s advice?